rusty-raven/bigspring/content/english/_index.md

       enable: true
       label: check it out
       link: 'dashboard'
-    content: It is a pretty good bet a [short video](https://youtu.be/JZoyotct2pg) review is all that you need to get going with this service.
+    content: It is a pretty good bet a [short video](https://youtu.be/JZoyotct2pg) review is all that you need to get going with this application.
 Should you need a little more detail check out [Get Started](getstarted) for tips and explanations.
     images:
     - images/e5cvid.png
     title: committed to the principle of keeping things simple